JhonEgbret/Geopolis/Nekocious Neko.md

 # NOVICE NEKOUTA
 ## 1750
-- Nekocious is imprisoned and tortured -> She allies with the Tenar Terrorist Group and the Magicians Guild of Labalda to become more powerful
+- Nekocious is imprisoned and tortured -> She allies with the [[Tenar]] Terrorist Group and the [[Magicians' Guild of Labalda]] to become more powerful
 - Ponokota lives in hiding alongside Jerojero --> They plan a break and start preparations --> Album 3's genre is also decided
-- Nagoshi begins publishing his biology projects after years of personal research --> Several breakthroughs ensue
+- Nagoshi utilizes his sister's imprisonment to begin publishing his biology projects after years of personal research --> Several breakthroughs ensue
-- The President of Limpex writes a book detailing his experience in captivity --> It is a best-seller, NEKOUTA is vilified by the general public
+- The President of Limpex writes a [[book]] detailing his experience in captivity --> It is a best-seller, NEKOUTA is vilified by the general public
 - All NEKOUTA albums/bootleg merchandise begin to be incinerated --> Album 2 is bootlegged by fans
 ## 1751
-- Jerojero is found by the Royal Family of Lambarin --> He is revealed to be the second son of Queen Vanabara --> Their first son was killed in combat during the War against the Venticus Royal Family at 1750, therefore Jero is heir to the throne
+- Jerojero is found by the [[Royal Family of Lambarin]] --> He is revealed to be the second son of [[Queen Vanabara]] --> Their first son was killed in combat during the War against the [[Venticus Royal Family]] at 1750, therefore Jero is heir to the throne
-- Jerojero is taken from Ony to be sent to Tchaldaq-Nabir, his home planet, wherein he will become prince
+- Jerojero is taken from Ony to be sent to [[Tchaldaq-Nabir]], his home planet, wherein he will become prince